VijetaPriya47/Gitlab-Terraform-Provider/docs/data-sources/projects.md

 The `gitlab_projects` data source allows details of multiple projects to be retrieved.
 Optionally filtered by the set attributes.

--> This data source supports all available filters exposed by the xanzy/go-gitlab package, which might not expose all available filters exposed by the Gitlab APIs.
+-> This data source supports all available filters exposed by the [client-go](https://gitlab.com/gitlab-org/api/client-go) package, which might not expose all available filters exposed by the GitLab APIs.

--> The [owner sub-attributes](#nestedobjatt--projects--owner) are only populated if the Gitlab token used has an administrator scope.
+-> The [owner sub-attributes](#nestedobjatt--projects--owner) are only populated if the GitLab token used has an administrator scope.

 **Upstream API**: [GitLab REST API docs](https://docs.gitlab.com/ee/api/projects.html#list-all-projects)